 - Generated reports—Like the log messages that they are based upon, PDF, HTML, RTF, and plain text reports also describe events that happened on that specific appliance.
 As such, report settings are synchronized, but report output is not.
 For details about this feature, see Reports.

-Machine learning data—Machine learning database is synchronized from the primary node to the secondary node only in Active-Passive mode.
+- Machine learning data—Machine learning database is synchronized from the primary node to the secondary node in Active-Passive mode.
 The data is synchronized every 10 minutes.

 All configuration settings on the active FortiWeb are synchronized to the standby or secondary FortiWeb except these settings:

 |Host name||The host name distinguishes each member of the FortiWeb HA group.
 For details, see Changing the FortiWeb appliance’s host name.|